 Each ND student serves a full year clinical internship and National University offers many exciting internship options.

 At the National University Whole Health Center, you'll learn first-hand how to practice under clinical supervision.
 You'll have access to professionals from other specialties, as well as our diagnostic imaging and MRI Center.

-Your clinical experience can be completed at our on-campus Whole Health Center in Lombard, at two non-profit clinics in Chicago or in our suburban Naperville clinic.
+Your clinical experience can be completed at our on-campus Whole Health Center in Lombard or at two non-profit clinics in Chicago.
 Observations are also available to ND interns at the Cancer Treatment Centers of America location in Zion, IL.